Jmacr0/project_one/README.md

 * To simplify our Javascript we used jQuery https://jquery.com

+* To use the random search button, we used a random word generator https://random-word-api.herokuapp.com/

 **CSS Framework**

 * To style the application we used Bulma https://bulma.io